kashh56/Hypothesis-testing-using-python/README.md

-# Hypothesis-testing-using-python
+# Hypothesis Testing Using Python

-# Inferential Statistics and Hypothesis Testing
+## Inferential Statistics and Hypothesis Testing

 This repository provides an overview of inferential statistics and hypothesis testing, including practical examples and Python code implementations.